Looking for information on Prop 19?

 Loans to Trusts and Estates

 To retain the Prop 13 property tax base, we provide capital to the trust or estate to facilitate equalization of distribution to heirs.
 In order to take advantage of property tax exemptions and avoid problems caused by cash-poor estates or beneficiaries’ needs, trustees and executors should consider HCS Equity a valuable resource in ensuring a smooth transfer of assets from one generation to the next.

 We work closely with both trustees and attorneys to comply with State Board of Equalization tax regulations.
-We use our own capital as a private lender, provide swift review and approval, present flexible underwriting and terms, implement no prepayment penalties or minimum months of interest, and provide availability of funds within 7-10 days in most cases.
+We use our own capital as a private lender of trust loans, provide swift review and approval, present flexible underwriting and terms, implement no prepayment penalties or minimum months of interest.
+Additionally, we provide availability of funds within 7-10 days in most cases.

 - Proposition 58, adopted in 1986, provides a transfer between parents and children of a principal residence, as well as an additional $1 million of the full cash value of all additional real property, are excluded from the definition of a “change in ownership,” which would ordinarily necessitate property tax reassessment.
 Proposition 193, adopted in 1996, further expanded this definition to include certain transfers between grandparents and grandchildren, but only if the grandchild’s parent is deceased.

 - California Probate Code Section 16246 provides that a trustee may distribute property and money in divided or undivided interests, and to adjust resulting differences in valuation, with in-kind distributions being either pro-rata or non-pro rata pursuant to a written agreement.
 By leveraging cash from a private loan in conjunction with an agreement between the heirs, executors and trustees can provide a valuable service to families who otherwise would have to forfeit their valuable real estate in the course of estate administration.